*During normal business hours. After hours inquiries will be returned the next business day.

 Does Washing Clothes & Bedding At High Heat Kill Bed Bugs?

-Wash the bedding at a high temperature (at least 140Ā°F) for 90 minutes or more.
+Wash on the hottest setting.
+Wash the bedding at a high temperature (at least 140°F) for 90 minutes or more.
 Bed bugs cannot survive exposure to extreme temperatures.
 Ensure your items are machine-washable and can withstand high temperatures before proceeding.

-Fold your laundry and place in sealed bags to keep clean from bed bugs.
+Store clean items in sealed bags.
+Fold your laundry and place it in sealed bags to keep it clean from bed bugs.
 Sealing cleaned items in plastic bags keeps them safe from contamination.
 This is important while we treat the infested area.

 Can Bed Bugs Survive in the Washing Machine?